To foster international research experiences for student members of NASPSPA.

 - The research question should be original, innovative, and important.

 - The researcher observed appropriate standards for the treatment of participants.
 That is, a statement certifying that ethical treatment of participants was followed in conducting this research should be included.
-(Note: These criteria are modified from guidelines found on pp. 11-18 of the Publication Manual of the APA, 6th edition)
+(Note: These criteria are modified from guidelines found in the latest edition of the APA Publication Manual)

-- The student must be the primary investigator and author of the research project.
+- The student must be the primary investigator and author of the research project, and be the presenter at the conference.

-- The student demonstrates the potential benefits of the conference travel to her or his education and future/current collaboration prospects.
+- The student demonstrates the potential benefits of the conference travel to their education and future/current collaboration prospects.